anisotropi4/siskin/README.md

 # Notes

 ## heatmap4
-The heatmap4 code breaks the national geography into a series of 4km^2 and 64km^2 square population and density heatmaps.
-This national heatmap was used during development and testing but is not needed
+The `heatmap4.py` code breaks the national geography into a series of 4km^2 and 64km^2 square population and density heatmaps.
+This national heatmap was used during development and testing but is not used here

 ## network-all
-The network-all consists of the many test cases and algorithms used to develop the approach used in the the cluster and flow implementation.
+The `network-all.py` script consists of the many test cases and algorithms used to develop the approach used in the the cluster and flow implementation.